timjzee/timjzee.github.io/_posts/2018-5-21-frankenstein1.markdown

 ```
 Chap.
 13th Nothing is more painful when the than mind has been worked up by a quick
 ```
 As we can see the word `than` is in the wrong place.
-This is because we need to process the children of the `<mod></mod>` element before we process the tail text of `<mod></mod>`.
+This is because we need to process the children of the `<mod></mod>` element before we process the tail text of `<mod></mod>` itself.
 In fact, this is a general principle that applies to every element.
+First we extract the regular text from a parent element, then we process the children of that element, and finally we extract the tail text of a parent element.
 How do we generalize this process so that we can apply it to every Frankenstein XML file without knowing how many elements it consists of and which elements contain children?
 The answer is a function which keeps going down the hierarchy of elements by calling itself until an element without any children (a so-called *terminal node*) is encountered.
 In other words, we need to make a recursive function:

 ```python
 def processElement(element):